 - Competed in five Summer Paralympic Games (2 Silver, 1 Bronze)

-- Competed in four Wheelchair Rugby World Championships (1 Gold, 1 Silver & 2 Bronze)
+- Competed in five Wheelchair Rugby World Championships (1 Gold, 1 Silver & 2 Bronze)